Angst (KMFDM album)

-Angst is the seventh studio album by German industrial band KMFDM, released on October 13, 1993 by Wax Trax!
+Angst is the sixth studio album by German industrial band KMFDM, released on 12 October 1993 by Wax Trax!
 Records.

 Background

 Bandmates Sascha Konietzko and En Esch began working together again after splitting up during the recording of their previous album, Money.
 Konietzko had moved to Seattle in 1993, while Esch had moved to New Orleans, Louisiana.
 Angst was the first album the band recorded in America with new engineer Chris Shepard, after recording their first six albums in Hamburg, the previous four of which had all been engineered by Blank Fontana.
 Angst also marked the first appearance of steel guitarist Mark Durante, whose presence made a noticeable impact on the band's sound, moving it towards a more guitar-driven style.
 Dutch vocalist Dorona Alberti made her mark on the album as well, singing on half the songs, including lead vocals on "The Problem".

+The song "A Hole in the Wall" lyrically is a direct to-English translation of the German lyrics to the song "Liebeslied" from the recently pulled version of their 1990 offering 'Naïve (album)'.

 Production

 After very limited participation on Money, Esch had a much stronger hand in the songwriting and recording of Angst, and commented after its release, "We've tried to involve guitar players, we tried to be like a real band, especially in the creative kind of aspect."